eigerco/lumina/README.md

 - Header exchange (`header-ex`) client and server
 - Listening for, verifying and redistributing extended headers on gossip protocol (`header-sub`)
 - Listening for, verifying and redistributing fraud proofs on gossip protocol (`fraud-sub`)
-- Backward and forward Data Availability Sampling[^1]
+- Backward and forward Data Availability Sampling
 - Native and browser persistent storage
 - Integration tests with Go implementation

+> [!NOTE]
-[^1]: Lumina implements [`shwap`](https://github.com/celestiaorg/CIPs/blob/main/cips/cip-19.md) protocol to perform DASing, which is not yet enabled on all networks in the Go implementation.
-This means that even tho Lumina will be sampling all blocks, the network is unlikely to provide requested data.
+> Lumina implements [`shwap`](https://github.com/celestiaorg/CIPs/blob/main/cips/cip-19.md) protocol to perform DASing, which is not yet enabled on all networks in the Go implementation.
+This means that even tho Lumina will be sampling all blocks, the network is unlikely to provide requested data yet.
+Shwap is going to become the main DASing protocol in next celestia-node updates.

 ## Installing the node